-The II Model was originally published in 2004 in response to the resonating request for evidence-based treatment in the world of autism and related neurodevelopmental disorders.
+The II Model was originally published in 2004 in response to the resonating request for evidence-based treatment in the world of autism and neurodiversity.
 It has quickly expanded as the need for cross-training, professional collaboration, and unified services continues to increase within the fields of behavioral and mental health.

 The II Model offers a progressive solution that addresses how to:

 Offer multiple services under one roof

 Train clinicians to collaborate across disciplines and programs

 Offer services that support family members, including parent training and individual and family counseling